 A: If you cancel 3-7 days ahead of the scheduled date of the class, you will receive no refund or 50% transfer credit toward another similar class within 3 months of the cancellation date.
 There is no refund or transfer credit for cancellations within 48 hours of start time of the class or workshop.
 Full details on cancellations are on our Policies page.

-A: The material in this class is also taught as a full day workshop which will be offered once we can safely reopen the DCP facility.
+A: The material in this class is also taught as a full-day workshop.
 This choice lets you find the best timing and structure for your schedule and learning style.
 The workshops are smaller, more hands-on and there is time for shooting with a model.
-We’ve found that some people enjoy the intensity of an all day workshop while others prefer to have the material spread out over several classes.
+We’ve found that some people enjoy the intensity of an all-day workshop while others prefer to have the material spread out over several classes.

 Q: Where are the classes held?

-A: Currently, these classes are offered online.
-When DCP decides to hold in-person classes again, they will be at Dallas Center for Photography located at 4756 Algiers, Dallas, 75207.
+A: These classes will be at Dallas Center for Photography located at 4756 Algiers, Dallas, 75207.